techouss/xsweet/README.md

 - Used Logstash, Elasticsearch and Kibana to search and visualize the logged data in a neat way.
 - Fake filesystem with the ability to add/remove files.
 A full fake filesystem resembling an Ubuntu 16.04 installation is included.
 - Possibility of adding fake file contents so the attacker can cat files such as /etc/passwd.
 Only minimal file contents are included.
-- Attempts and Session logs stored in an UML Compatible format for easy replay with original timings.
+- Attempts and Session logs stored with UTC timing Compatible format for easy viewing globally

 ## Installation